bobgilmore/githooks/README.md

 ---------
 Since all of your affected repos have symlinks to one shared set of hooks, don't make project-specific changes to the hook files.
 Rather, make the behavior change based on an **optional** git configuration variable, and then set that variable for the projects where it's necessary.

-See how I handle `newassetsrequireproductionchange` in the `pre-commit` file for an example of how to do this.
+See how I handle `checkrubysyntax` in the `pre-commit` file for an example of how to do this.

+I think that it's best to add a new checkin its "most stringent" setting, so that people can become aware of if and make an informed decision to deactivate it.

 Writing Checks to Run (or Ignore) for Some Extensions or Directories
 ---------